 Often the most contentious aspect of any divorce or separation involves child custody.
-Disputes involving child custody can have a lasting emotional and stressful effect on you, your children, and your future relationship as co-parents.
-It is important that any custody determinations be in the best interests of your children.
+Disputes involving child custody can have a lasting emotional and stressful effect on you, your children, the rest of your family and your future relationship as co-parents.
+It is very important that any custody determinations be in the best interests of your children.

 At Martin & Wagner, P.A., we understand how difficult these situations can be for everyone involved.
 Our child custody attorneys are sensitive to your concerns and the best interests of your children when advocating for your unique legal goals.

-Whether you're seeking joint or sole legal custody and/or physical custody, we help you understand the differences and significance of each by educating you regarding the "13 Best Interest Factors" a Minnesota Court must consider when determining custody.
+Whether you're seeking joint or sole legal custody and/or physical custody, we help you understand the differences and significance of each by educating you regarding the "12 Best Interest Factors" a Minnesota Court must consider when determining custody labels.